infrahouse/terraform-aws-service-network/README.md

 ![Service Network](https://github.com/infrahouse/terraform-aws-service-network/assets/1763754/14018b73-7e3c-4687-8a96-89fb1c5895c0)
-Service network is a VPC that hosts one logical unit of services.
+A service network is a VPC that hosts one logical unit of services.
 It can be one service like MySQL, or it can comprise several services.
 For example, a website with HTTP service and MySQL service.

 One service network is an island.
-Instances inside the island can communicate to each other and outside world.
+Instances inside the island can communicate with each other and the outside world.

-Two different service networks cannot communicate to each other.
+Two different service networks cannot communicate with each other.
 This is not a limitation but a security feature.

-There is a special kind of service network - management service network.
+There is a special kind of service network - a management service network.
-It is a bridge between other service network.
-The management service network can communicate to all other service networks.
-The management network is needed to host common services like Chef server, bastion hosts etc.
+It is a bridge between other service networks.
+The management service network can communicate with all other service networks.
+The management network is needed to host common services like Chef server, bastion hosts, etc.

 # Usage